With the wide selection of dumbbell racks in the market, it can be hard to choose which one will best fit your home gym.

 9 - Deltech Fitness 3 Tier Dumbbell Rack

-It's made with a strong gauge steel tubing and features an attractive powder coat paint.
+It's made with strong gauge steel tubing and features an attractive powder coat paint, which makes the equipment scratch-resistant .

-It can hold a 5-pound to 65-pound (13 pairs) hex dumbbell set while leaving room underneath for larger pairs of dumbbells.
+It can hold a 5-pound to 65-pound (13-pair) hex dumbbell set while leaving room underneath for larger pairs of dumbbells.

 This dumbbell rack is welded to American Welding Society (AWS) specifications and is constructed with reliable, zinc-plated hardware with lock nuts for extra durability.